 The SI unit of resistance is Ohm.

-Where, Z is the magnitude of impedance, R is the resistance and XT is the total reactance.
+Where Z is the magnitude of impedance, R is the resistance and X is the reactance offered by the circuit components.
 The SI unit of impedance is Ohm.

 Difference between resistance and impedance